Frequently Asked Questions

 A: No, but we do ask that you pre-pay for a portion of your berries before you pick.
-We refer to this as an "admission" fee but it isn't actually an additional charge.
-You are just paying the minimum charge to enter the blueberry patch, which is $4 per adult (12 and older) or $2 per child (ages 6-11).
-This "admission" fee is deducted from the total cost of your berries after you pick.
+You pay a minimum charge before entering the blueberry patch, $4 per adult (12 and older) and $2 per child (ages 6-11).
+This pre-pay is then deducted from the total cost of your berries after you pick.
 If you do not pick enough berries to fill the prepaid pint (0.8 lbs), then it becomes the minimum charge to pick berries.

 Q. Are backpacks allowed?